-Let’s start off with the simple question of how can drinking impact your blood pressure?
+Let’s start off with the simple question of why do you get high blood pressure from drinking alcohol?
 The truth is that alcohol can impact your health in several ways.
 Heavy drinking is often associated with negative health impacts.

 What we know is that heavy drinking can lead to elevated blood pressure.
 For those who struggle with binge drinking are at a higher risk for long term concerns with their blood pressure.